designstem/projects/waste/index2.md

 **From disgust to desire!**

-By 2050 when the population exceed nine billion, shit, hair and dust are among the few natural resources which are actually increasing.
+By 2050 when the population exceed nine billion, feces, hair and dust are among the few natural resources which are actually increasing.

 Poo is a low value natural material, and you could make functional products of it.